Great Sand Dunes National Park and Preserve: Native people

 The oldest evidence of humans in the area dates back about 11,000 years.
 Some of the first people to enter the San Luis Valley and the Great Sand Dunes area were nomadic hunter-gatherers whose connection to the area centered around the herds of mammoths and prehistoric bison.
-They were Stone Age people who hunted with large stone spear or dart points now identified as Clovis and Folsom points.
+They were Stone Age people who hunted with large stone spears or dart points now identified as Clovis and Folsom points.
 These people only stayed when hunting and plant gathering was good, and avoided the region during times of drought and scarcity.

 Modern American Indian tribes were familiar with the area when Spaniards first arrived in the 17th century.
 The traditional Ute phrase for the Great Sand Dunes is Saa waap maa nache (sand that moves).
 Jicarilla Apaches settled in northern New Mexico and called the dunes Sei-anyedi (it goes up and down).
 Blanca Peak, just southeast of the dunes, is one of the four sacred mountains of the Navajo, who call it Sisnaajini (White Shell Mountain).
 These various tribes collected the inner layers of bark from ponderosa pine trees for use as food and medicine.
 The people from the Tewa/Tiwa-speaking pueblos along the Rio Grande remember a traditional site of great importance located in the valley near the dunes: the lake through which their people emerged into the present world.
-They call the lake Sip'ophe (Sandy Place Lake), which is thought to be the springs or lakes immediately west of the dunefield.
+They call the lake Sip'ophe (Sandy Place Lake), which is thought to be the springs or lakes immediately west of the dune field.